denizetkar/gossip-protocol/docs/midterm-report.md

 ## Future work
 In the last segment of the project time we need to finalize the P2P and API Listener/Endpoints as well as to finalize the Central Controller.
 We also need to implement the Secure Communication Channel.
-Finally an Implementation of the Gossiper has also to be done.

 ## Workload Distribution
 In the following, the workload distribution after the initial report is shown.
 Deniz Etkar:
 - Template creation for all structures
-- Implementation of the Membership controller
+- Implementation of the Membership controller and the Gossiper
 - Initialization of the Internal Messaging system

 Daniel Fomin: